If you’re feeling hopeless or distressed, or you’re facing a major life change, Menninger’s Hope Program for Adults can help.

 When you arrive on Hope, you’ll be welcomed into a safe and supportive environment.
-You’ll find that your fellow patients are in their early 20s and sometimes even their 80s.
+You’ll find that your fellow patients most often range in age from their 30s to their 60s.

-Many have struggled with mental illness or substance use for much of their lifetimes.
+Some have struggled with mental health issues or substance use for a while, and some are experiencing their first such encounter.
 Their struggles will sound familiar to you, and yours to them.
 They’ll be a powerful part of your recovery, and you’ll be a powerful part of theirs.